-Lucky Day – Imogen Day wins her first car thanks to SERP road safety competition
+Lucky Day – Imogen Day wins her first car in SERP competition

 An 18-year-old student has beaten off competition from more than 8,000 youngsters to win a free car after pledging to drive more safely.